TSAssistant: A Human-in-the-Loop Agentic Framework for Automated Target Safety Assessment: : System Design

 \subsection{Human-in-the-Loop Refinement}

-Following initial report generation, \tool enters an interactive refinement loop (\cref{fig:loop}).
-Users may: \textbf{(a)}~manually edit section content; \textbf{(b)}~append new information or context; \textbf{(c)}~upload additional sources, figures, or proprietary data; or \textbf{(d)}~re-invoke the responsible subagent to revise a specific section.
-The system maintains a conversational memory store across iterations, enabling context-aware updates and reducing prompt redundancy.
-User corrections and preferences are captured to progressively adapt retrieval constraints and prompt templates, enabling personalisation of the workflow to team conventions and project contexts.
+After initial report generation, \tool enters an interactive refinement loop (\cref{fig:loop}) in which experts and the system iterate on the draft.
+Users can edit section content directly, append new information, upload additional sources, or re-invoke the responsible subagent to revise a specific section.
+A conversational memory store carries context across iterations, so users do not need to restate background on each interaction, and captured corrections progressively adapt retrieval constraints and prompt templates to team conventions and project context.

-A deliberate design choice is that human validation checkpoints are embedded at the \emph{section} level rather than only at report completion.
-This enables early error detection and reduces the cost of late corrections, since a flawed upstream section (e.g., an incorrect knockout phenotype) would otherwise propagate into downstream synthesis sections before the expert has an opportunity to intervene.
-More broadly, \tool adopts a hybrid model in which LLMs support evidence synthesis and drafting while domain experts retain final decision authority~\citep{amershi2014power, mosqueira2023human}.
-This design reflects both regulatory requirements for expert accountability in target safety decisions and the practical limitations of current LLMs in handling ambiguous or conflicting evidence~\citep{gabriel2024ethics}.
+A deliberate design choice is that human validation occurs at the \emph{section} level rather than only at report completion.
+This enables early error detection and reduces the cost of late corrections, since a flawed upstream section (\eg an incorrect knockout phenotype) would otherwise propagate into downstream synthesis sections before the expert has an opportunity to intervene.

+More broadly, \tool adopts a hybrid mode in which the LLM handles research and drafting while domain experts retain final decision authority~\citep{amershi2014power, mosqueira2023human}.
+This division reflects both regulatory requirements for expert accountability in safety decisions and the practical limitations of current LLMs in resolving ambiguous evidence~\citep{gabriel2024ethics}.